Widening and Narrowing in Variable Range Analysis

 Height of lattice of one interval for 64-bit integers: around

-Moreover, if we have variables in program and program points, height of lattice for the analysis domain is times larger.
+program points, height of lattice for the analysis domain is

 How to guarantee (reasonably fast) termination?